-- About the auto-boot? variable - Notes for the DomainFailurePolicy attribute - Using VCS to migrate a logical domain - Configuring primary and logical domain dependencies and failure policy
+- About the auto-boot? variable

+- Notes for the DomainFailurePolicy attribute

+- Using VCS to migrate a logical domain

+- Configuring primary and logical domain dependencies and failure policy

+- Using the LDom agent with IMF

 About the auto-boot? variable

 Caution: Do not change the value of the auto-boot? variable to true.